hellonico/niclojure/texten/00_Welcome.md

 A few application examples would be:

-* Multi-cores processing Settlements application integrating with distributed messaging queues and complex trading systems
+* Multi-cores processing Settlements application integrating with distributed messaging queues and complex trading systems.
-* Heavily threaded Web based configuration management, monitoring and deployment application
+* Heavily threaded Web based configuration management, monitoring and deployment application.
-* Very fast to-market implementation of a social Platform service, using websockets and MongoDB on Heroku But also some command line scripts.
+* Very fast to-market implementation of a social Platform service, using websockets and MongoDB on Heroku

+And also countless command line scripts.

 ### What will you be achieve with this book